๐Ÿ‘ค Basics

 ๐Ÿ”ฎ The Chariot (VII): My first ever tarot draw from the Major Arcana.
 I don’t see tarot as fortune-telling, but as a mirror - a reflection of where you are, not where you’ll end up.

 The Chariot shows a lone warrior leaving the safety of the city, guided by black and white sphinxes.
-He steers these opposing forces without any reins - not controlling them completely, but redirecting their energy toward a chosen destination.
+He steers these opposing forces without any reins.
+He’s not controlling them completely, but redirecting their energy toward a chosen destination.

 The Chariot always moves forward, because motion itself is what keeps opposing forces in harmony: ambition and doubt, order and chaos, fear and courage.
 This balance is what keeps your inner war from consuming you.